Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### If your application is approved

 Go to your second *[[Ausländerbehörde]]* appointment to pick up your new residence permit.
 Bring your passport and your old residence permit.
+If you pick up a residence permit for a child, they don't need to come with you.[^7]

 Your residence permit is a plastic card.
 The expiration date is written on it.
 Check if the information on your card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.